 Japan, as the host nation of the 2020 Olympics, will surely be in an advantageous position in terms of providing their top athletes with great heat acclimatization options.
 The local climate will enable the country’s athletes to carry out some segments of their pre-Olympics training preparation under inhospitable ambient conditions, that is, hot and humid weather.
 After all, during the fairly long and stable summer period of two months much of the country’s southern and middle region is perfectly suited for training camps and large-scale acclimatization assessments.

 Also, the top-tier sporting nation of China is in a formidable position.
-Many urban locations in the country’s south-eastern region – for instance, the Guangdong province – offer very high ‘feels like’ temperatures and humidity levels for as long as 3 to 4 months, providing its national Olympic teams with extensive training and high-performance diagnostics options.
+Many urban locations in the country’s south-eastern region – for instance, the Guangdong province – offer very high feels like temperatures and humidity levels for as long as 3 to 4 months, providing its national Olympic teams with extensive training and high-performance diagnostics options.

-Brazil, the host country of the 2016 Olympics, too, is in an enviable position; being largely located in tropical and subtropical climate zones, it has countless training and high-performance diagnostics sites to choose from.
+Brazil, the host country of the 2016 Olympics, too, is in an enviable position.
+Being largely located in tropical and subtropical climate zones, it has countless training and high-performance diagnostics sites to choose from.

 Regular acclimatization testing procedures should also include the personalised assessment of the most relevant sports-specific physical conditions, food and fluid intake requirements as well as the most suitable cooling options.
-Although this report does not discuss the effectiveness of conventional on-site strategies for reducing athletes’ core temperatures under hot and humid conditions, such as cooling, fluid intake or clothing, it needs to be pointed out that all prospective Olympians can, of course, adopt a series of measures to reduce the heat-related risk of performance decline during the 2020 Tokyo sporting events.
+Although this report does not discuss the effectiveness of conventional on-site strategies for reducing athletes’ core temperatures under hot and humid conditions, such as cooling, fluid intake or clothing, it needs to be pointed out that all prospective Olympians can, of course, adopt a series of measures to reduce the heat-related risk of performance decline during the 2020 sporting event.
 Devoted national coaches who feel comfortable applying scientific knowledge into practice should therefore be referred to some excellent scholarly work on this topic that has over the years been conducted by Samuel N Cheuvront (Natick, Massachusetts, USA), Jason KW Lee (Singapore) and Rob Duffield (Sydney, Australia).

 The majority of the 2020 Olympics competitions will take place on one of the artificial islands, such as Odaiba, located around the Tokyo Bay.
-The lack of trees and the proximity to water will aggravate the heat factor and increase the humidity levels.
+The lack of trees and the proximity to water will aggravate the heat factor and increase humidity levels.

-Again, this report aims to outline, illustrate and discuss the probable heat factor during the Tokyo 2020 Olympics, for mainly two reasons.
+Again, this report aims to outline, illustrate and discuss the probable heat conditions during the Tokyo 2020 Olympics for mainly two reasons.
 For one thing, athletes should be provided with this crucial information a couple of years prior to the Games so that this knowledge and personalised acclimatization datasets can be incorporated into pre-Olympics training preparation cycles.
 For another, the event organisers will need to come up with a well-thought-out competition scheduling so as to reduce the levels of discomfort for both athletes and spectators.
 Likewise, the provision of large numbers of resting zones containing air-conditioning areas and sun protective features will most certainly have to become an essential element of the newly built sporting infrastructure.

 This report was published in July 2016; it has been updated with additional data analyses.